nchowning/pep8_presentations/pep0008_part01.md

 # Tabs or Spaces?

 Spaces are preferred over Tabs.
-It is appropriate to use tabs to remain consistent in a project that has already been indented with tabs.
+It is appropriate to use tabs when working on a project that has already been indented with tabs.

 # Note
 Python 3 does not allow the mixing of tabs and spaces for indentation